Anita Goel

-Anita Goel is an Indian - American physicist, physician, and scientist in the emerging field of Nanobiophysics.
+Anita Goel is an American physicist, physician, and scientist in the emerging field of Nanobiophysics.
 At the Nanobiosym Research Institute (NBS), Goel examines the physics of life and the way nanomotors read and write information into DNA.

 Education

 Goel received a PhD and M.A. in physics from Harvard University, where she worked with Nobel laureate Dudley R. Herschbach.
 Her thesis was entitled Single Molecule Dynamics of Motor Enzymes Along DNA.

 She received a BS in physics with honors and distinction from Stanford University, where her honors thesis mentor was Nobel laureate Steven Chu.

 She also earned in parallel an M.D. from the Harvard–MIT Joint Division of Health Sciences and Technology (HST).

 Career

 Goel has over 80 patents worldwide and has published in journals including Nature Nanotechnology and Scientific American and the "Proceedings of the National Academy of Sciences (PNAS)."

 She has testified in the US Senate for the $1.5 Billion dollar National Nanotechnology Initiative; advised President Obama's PCAST for his Strategy for American Innovation; served on the Triennial Review Board of the National Academy of Sciences.

 She was invited by the late MIT President Chuck Vest to serve on the Committee on Manufacturing Innovation of the National Academy of Engineering; and on the Canadian Institute for Advanced Research (CIFAR).
 She served on the Nanotechnology & Scientific Advisory Boards of Lockheed Martin and PepsiCo Corporations.

 As the chairman and CEO of Nanobiosym Diagnostics (NBSDx), Goel oversees product design, engineering, clinical trials, regulatory approvals and manufacturing of the company's breakthrough technologies, such as the Gene-RADAR and its “apps” for personalized precision medicine, digital health and global health security.
 In 2020, Barclay's Bank and the Unreasonable Group selected Nanobiosym Dx amongst the “World’s Top 10 Companies solving the Global COVID Crisis” and Scientific American featured her work on how mobile precision testing for COVID could safely re-open the US and global economy.